 The Oregon Board of Licensed Professional Counselors and Therapists (OBLPCT) extends licensure approval to Lewis & Clark's Professional Mental Health Counseling programs.
 Graduates who earn an MA or MS degree are eligible to pursue licensure as a Licensed Professional Counselor (LPC) in Oregon.
 Additionally, graduates of Lewis & Clark's Professional Mental Health Counseling programs meet the requirements for licensure as professional counselors in most states.
 However, some states may have additional educational requirements that must be met prior to licensure.
 Students interested in counseling practice in another state after graduation are advised to check with the licensing board for other states to learn about licensing requirements for practice.

 Psychology and Social Sciences Background Requirement

-The Professional Mental Health Counseling and Professional Mental Health Counseling Specialization in Addictions programs expect applicants to have a working knowledge of psychology and basic concepts about society and culture.
+The PMHC and PMHC-A programs expect applicants to have a working knowledge of psychology and basic concepts about society and culture.

 This requirement is generally met in one of three ways: